SrPepeR/twitchWrapper/README.md

 - `GET /random-chatter` - Returns a random user from the broadcaster's chat
 - `GET /clips/:fromTag?/:limit?` - Get Twitch clips with optional date filter and optional limit
+- `POST /validate` - Validate a Twitch access token (accepts token in request body or or Authorization header)

 ## Prerequisites